suzuyan/opengraph/README.md

+**A composer friendly fork of https://github.com/scottmac/opengraph,  available on packagist https://packagist.org/packages/f1ames/opengraph**

 # Open Graph Protocol helper for PHP

 A small library for making accessing of Open Graph Protocol data easier.
-A composer friendly fork of https://github.com/scottmac/opengraph

 ## Note
 Keys with a dash (-) in the name are converted to _ for easy access as a property